 - (2) Consists of shares held by Perceptive Life Sciences Master Fund LTD, or Perceptive.
 Perceptive Advisors LLC is the advisor of Perceptive, and Joseph Edelman is the managing member of Perceptive Advisors LLC.
 Perceptive Advisors LLC and Mr. Edelman may be deemed to beneficially own the shares held by Perceptive.
 The address of Perceptive is 51 Astor Place, 10th Floor, New York, NY 10003. - (3) Consists of shares held by Biogen New Ventures Inc., or Biogen New Ventures.
 Biogen New Ventures is a wholly owned subsidiary of Biogen MA Inc., which is a wholly owned subsidiary of Biogen Inc. The address of Biogen New Ventures is 250 Binney Street, Cambridge, MA 02142. - (4) Consists of shares held by BCLS SB Investco, LP ("BCLS").
 The governance, investment strategy and decision-making process with respect to investments held by BCLS is directed by Bain Capital Life Sciences Investors, LLC, whose managers are Jeffrey Schwartz and Adam Koppel.
 As a result, each of Bain Capital Life Sciences Investors, LLC, Mr. Schwartz and Dr. Koppel may be deemed to share voting and dispositive power over the shares held by BCLS.
 The address of BCLS is c/o Bain Capital Life Sciences, LP, 200 Clarendon Street, Boston, Massachusetts 02116. - (5) Consists of (a) 1,368,981 shares held by RA Capital Healthcare Fund, L.P. ("RA Capital Fund"), and (b) 320,463 shares held by Blackwell Partners LLC-Series A ("Blackwell").
 RA Capital Management, LLC ("RA Capital") is the general partner of RA Capital Fund and the investment manager to Blackwell.
 Investment decisions with respect to the shares held by RA Capital Fund and Blackwell are made by a portfolio management team at RA Capital of which Rajeev Shah, a member of our board of directors, is a member.
 Mr. Shah disclaims beneficial ownership of all shares held by RA Capital Fund and Blackwell, except to the extent of his pecuniary interest therein.
-The address for each of RA Capital Fund, Blackwell, and RA Capital is c/o 20 Park Plaza, Suite 1200, Boston, MA 02116. - (6) Consists of (a) 1,091,495 shares held by Mr. Ganot as an individual, (b) 60,631 shares held by Mr. Ganot and Ms. Ganot as joint tenants with right of survivorship and (c) 290,914 shares held by Mr. Adam Ganot and Ms. Ganot, as trustees for the Ilan Ganot 2017 Irrevocable Trust.
-Excludes 1,593,755 shares held by The Popps Trust for which Mr. Ganot and Mr. Hayeem act as trustees, but as to which Mr. Ganot has no pecuniary interest. - (7) Consists of (a) 1,984,644 shares held by Mr. Hayeem as an individual and (b) 1,593,755 shares held by The Popps Trust, a trust established for the benefit of Mr. Hayeem's family for which Mr. Hayeem is the Investment Advisor.
-In connection with estate planning activities, Mr. Hayeem sold units of the Company equivalent to approximately 353,050 shares to a sub-trust of an employee-benefit trust established by a former employer of Mr. Hayeem.
-Such sub-trust has as its beneficiaries Mr. Hayeem and his family.
-Because Mr. Hayeem does not exercise investment or voting control of the shares held by such sub-trust, such shares do not appear in the table above. - (8) Consists of shares held by BCLS.
+The address for each of RA Capital Fund, Blackwell, and RA Capital is c/o 20 Park Plaza, Suite 1200, Boston, MA 02116. - (6) Consists of (a) 1,091,495 shares held by Mr. Ganot as an individual, (b) 60,631 shares held by Mr. Ganot and Ms. Ganot as joint tenants with right of survivorship and (c) 290,914 shares held by Mr. Adam Ganot and Ms. Ganot, as trustees for the Ilan Ganot 2017 Irrevocable Trust. - (7) Consists of (a) 2,536,914 shares held by Mr. Hayeem as an individual and (b) 1,394,536 shares held by the Gilad Hayeem Grantor Retained Annuity Trust. - (8) Consists of shares held by BCLS.
 Dr. Koppel is a manager of Bain Capital Life Sciences Investors, LLC and as a result, by virtue of the relationships described in footnote (4) above, may be deemed to share beneficial ownership of the shares held by BCLS.
-The address of Dr. Koppel is c/o Bain Capital Life Sciences, LP, 200 Clarendon Street, Boston, Massachusetts 02116. - (9) Mr. Stone is Chief Investment Officer of Perceptive Advisors LLC.
-Mr. Stone disclaims beneficial ownership of the shares held by Perceptive.
+The address of Dr. Koppel is c/o Bain Capital Life Sciences, LP, 200 Clarendon Street, Boston, Massachusetts 02116. - (9) Consists of shares held by Perceptive.
+Mr. Stone is Chief Investment Officer of Perceptive Advisors LLC and may be deemed to beneficially own the shares held by Perceptive.
+Mr. Stone disclaims any beneficial ownership of such shares in which he does not have a pecuniary interest.
 The address of Mr. Stone is 51 Astor Place, 10th Floor, New York, NY 10003.